InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/innersource-hackathon.md

 ## Resulting Context

 * There is increased adoption of InnerSource by providing such a safe platform to try and experiment combined with recognition and support by the senior leadership and middle management.
-* It results in more projects being made InnerSource ready and innersourced, and also results in more InnerSource contributions and start building community around existing InnerSource projects.
+* More InnerSource projects are published within the company.
+* The InnerSource projects receive more contributions.
+* Communities start to form around these InnerSource projects.
 * This happens not only during the event but continues after the event too, with the hackathon participants acting as InnerSource ambassadors in their teams.
 * It also helps ISPO and OSPO spread awareness about InnerSource best practices quickly, across the whole engineering community in the organization.
 * Such an event also helps discover some cool hobby projects that were developed to solve the needs of a specific team but turns out that many teams have similar requirements.